3vincent/nextcloud-back/README.md

     chmod +x nextcloud-backup.sh

-Edit the script with your favorite editor, to set your preferences in the top of the file `SETUP AREA`:
+Edit the script with your favorite editor, to set your preferences at the top of the file `SETUP AREA`:

     nano nextcloud-backup.sh